Ancient Iliad Manuscript Unearthed in Roman-Era Mummy Changes Our Understanding

 1. **Netflix’s Adaptations of Classic Literature:** With productions like the *Shadow and Bone* series and the recent *Bridgerton* adaptations, Netflix demonstrates how revisiting classic narratives can captivate a modern audience.
 According to the streaming company, their adaptations saw a significant increase in viewership, with *Bridgerton* attracting 82 million households in its first 28 days of release.

-4. Scholarly Rarity in Ancient Texts: Dr. Emily K. Thompson, a Professor of History at the University of Cambridge, observes, “This discovery highlights the intertwined narratives of our ancient past that shaped Western thought.”
-It reminds us that only 10% of manuscripts from antiquity are literary, according to Harvard University Press, making each find exceptionally valuable.
+4. **Scholarly Rarity in Ancient Texts:** Dr. Emily K. Thompson, a Professor of History at the University of Cambridge, observes, “This discovery highlights the intertwined narratives of our ancient past that shaped Western thought.”
+It reminds us that only 10% of manuscripts from antiquity are literary, according to Harvard University Press, making each find exceptionally valuable and reflective of the rich tapestry discussed in *Longevity Science: 5 Innovations That Could Add Decades to Our Lives*.

 Several organizations are currently leading the charge in literary preservation, drawing lessons from how ancient civilizations approached textual conservation.